Murder of Maria Ridulph: Crime

 On the evening of December 3, 1957, Maria begged to be allowed to go outside as it had started to snow.
-After finishing dinner, Maria and Kathy Sigman went outside in the dark (as the sun had set) near Maria's house and played a game they called "duck the cars", running back and forth trying to avoid the headlights of oncoming cars in the street.
-According to Kathy, they were approached by a man, whom Kathy later described to police as in his early 20s and tall with a slender chin, light hair, a gap in his teeth, and wearing a colorful sweater.
+After finishing dinner, Maria and Kathy Sigman went outside in the dark near Maria's house and played a game they called "duck the cars", running back and forth trying to avoid the headlights of oncoming cars in the street.
+According to Kathy, they were approached by a man, whom Kathy later described to police as in his early 20s and tall with a slender chin, light hair, and a gap in his teeth, and wearing a colorful sweater.
 The man, who said his name was "Johnny", told the girls that he was 24 and not married.
 He asked if they liked dolls and if they liked piggyback rides.
 He gave Maria a piggyback ride, after which she went back to her house and got a doll to show him.
 After Maria returned, Kathy ran back to her house to get her mittens, leaving Maria alone with the man.
 When Kathy returned, Maria and the man were gone.